 Wait a few minutes before enjoying the biscuit donuts—they will be hot!
 The donuts are best enjoyed while warm.

 If you’re making a few batches, keep any cooked donuts on a sheet pan in a 200°F oven.
 They will stay fresh and warm until the rest of the donuts are done frying.
+Don’t let them sit there any longer than 20 minutes though, or they will dry out.

 How to make donut holes from canned biscuits